MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 #### Opportunity Cost ####

-Opportunity cost is everything else you can be doing instead of what you are doing.
+Opportunity cost is the opportunites you are missing from everything else you can be doing at this time instead of what you are actually doing right now.

-If you look at the time you will put into software design at a point in time, what else can you be doing at that point in time?
+**If you look at the effort you will put into software design at a point in time, what else can you be doing at that point in time?**

 #### Options Value of Software ####

+The options value of software goes something like this...

 If I have software and I can only make one kind of change to it, that software is **less** valuable than if I have the same software and can change it in 3 different ways.
 The future is unpredictable and we don't know which of those 3 ways will be most valuable.